Computer Air Combat by Charles Merrow and Jack T. Avery , published by Strategic Simulations, USA

 Despite having nominally almost the same stats as the Wildcat in the reference card, the Zero is a way better climber, while the Wildcat turns better.
 As for the MC200, at low altitude its reputation of excellent turner is there in the game, but it loses a large part of its advantage at higher altitude.

-The Romanian plane line-up is incorrect, featuring planes they never flew (Dewoitine 520 ?
+Minor complaint : the Romanian plane line-up is incorrect, featuring planes they never flew (Dewoitine 520 ?
 They wished !
-Morane-Saultnier 406 ?
+Morane-Saulnier 406 ?
 They escaped that) – but I appreciate the effort.
 In the 80s Romania was just seen as that country that lost the Stalingrad battle for the Axis, and I suspect material about the Romanian Air Force was extremely rare.

 D. Scenario design & Balancing